 3. CircleCI

-CircleCI is focused on making the CI/CD process easy for everyone and incredibly quick.
-The tool is highly configurable and comes with their own pre configured integrations, packages of YAML, called orbs for easy connectivity.
-CircleCI is focused on speed of delivery and developer experience making it a good choice for fast moving companies with a wide range of use cases.
+CircleCI focuses on making CI/CD easy and incredibly fast.
+The tool is highly configurable and provides “orbs” (preconfigured YAML packages) for easy integrations.
+CircleCI excels in speed of delivery and developer experience, making it a great choice for fast‑moving teams with diverse use cases.

 Key features:

-Using Cycle's API or Pipelines, we see many workflows using CircleCI.
+Using Cycle's API or Pipelines, we see many workflows leveraging CircleCI.

 Key features: